surinkim/docker-ejabberd/README.md

 A development environment for ejabberd.

-The 'ubuntu 16.04' has used for base image.
+The 'ubuntu 16.04' has used for the base image.